 QuickStart Mainframe Automation

-Article Summary
+Article summary

-Welcome to the Test Modeller QuickStart Mainframe Automation Tutorial series.
+Welcome to the Quality Modeller QuickStart Mainframe Automation Tutorial series.
 In this series, we are going to take you through Getting started, Modelling out combinations, Generating & Running test cases and Publishing a test suite all for mainframe testing.

 Objectives: By the end of the series, you'll be able to: